-Crowdfunding in Europe: Online crowdfunding has experienced remarkable growth in recent years, with more supporters than ever choosing to donate online.
+Crowdfunding Europe: Online crowdfunding has experienced remarkable growth in recent years, with more supporters than ever choosing to donate online.
 To adapt to these changing circumstances, non-profits need to ensure that supporters can donate online smoothly and efficiently.

 Digitalization has changed fundraising forever.
 Today’s supporters expect a quick, hassle-free and effortless donation process.
 They assume the donation process will be effortless.
 They also expect relevant and customized information and updates almost immediately.
 Thanking them is a must.